auth0/docs/articles/connections/social/facebook.md

 ![](/media/articles/connections/social/facebook/facebook-8b.png)

-## Additional Info:
+## Additional Info

+### Create a Test App

-**Creating a Test App:** Facebook now allows you to test your application by creating a copy of it to use for testing purposes.
-If you create a test application it will have a seperate **App ID** and **App Secret**, make sure to enter the app data of the desired app into Auth0.
+Facebook now allows you to test your application by creating a copy of it to use for testing purposes.
+If you create a test application it will have it's own seperate **App ID** and **App Secret**.
+Auth0 only allows one Facebook connection to be configured per account.
+One option for testing is that create the connection to the test connection and then change the values when you are ready to connect to the production application.

+Another option is to create another Auth0 account used for testing purposes.
+A new account can be created in the [Dashboard](${manage_url}) by clicking on your account name in the top right corner and selecting **New Account** from the dropdown.
+See the [Setting Up Multiple Environments](/dev-lifecycle/setting-up-env) for more information on multiple environments.

+### Deauthorize Callback URL

-**Deauthorize Callback URL:** On the **Facebook Login** Client OAuth Settings page, you can also set a Deauthorize Callback URL to be called when a user deauthorizes your app.
+On the **Facebook Login** Client OAuth Settings page, you can also set a Deauthorize Callback URL to be called when a user deauthorizes your app.

 [Facebook Docs for Facebook Login](https://developers.facebook.com/docs/facebook-login)

 <%= include('../_quickstart-links.md') %>